Knee Arthritis: A Break Down | KM NU Hospitals

 Degenerative Arthritis:

-Degenerative arthritis, also referred to as noninflammatory arthritis, is a type of arthritis that is characterized by the gradual deterioration of the joints.
-Among the various forms of degenerative arthritis, osteoarthritis (OA) is the most prevalent.
-Compared to other types of arthritis, degenerative arthritis can be prevented or effectively managed with appropriate measures.
 Osteoarthritis specifically occurs when the protective cartilage covering the ends of the joint bones gradually wears away, leading to friction between the bones.
 This process can result in weakened joints, impaired functionality, and persistent pain and stiffness.
-In severe cases, individuals may require joint replacement surgery to alleviate the symptoms associated with osteoarthritis.

 Inflammatory Arthritis:

 Rheumatoid arthritis (RA) and psoriatic arthritis are the two most prevalent forms of inflammatory arthritis.
 When the immune system is functioning normally, it employs inflammation as a means to eliminate or prevent diseases and infections.
-However, this same defense mechanism can backfire and cause the immune system to mistakenly target healthy tissues, leading to the deterioration of joints and major organs.
-The development of this particular form of arthritis is believed to be a result of both genetic predisposition and environmental factors.
-Environmental factors, such as smoking, can trigger the inflammatory process.

 Autoimmune arthritis is characterized by the way inflammation affects the body.
 Timely identification and an aggressive treatment strategy are essential in preventing irreversible joint impairment associated with these inflammatory/autoimmune conditions.
-As the body's immune system inadvertently targets its own tissues, the resulting inflammation can inflict harm on internal organs, emphasizing the significance of prompt medical intervention.

 The primary aim in addressing this particular type of arthritis is to attain remission.
 The conventional method for managing inflammatory arthritis includes corticosteroids or disease-modifying antirheumatic drugs (DMARDs) to suppress the immune system.